AbhiiVops/AbhiiVops/clfk4ex48000409l2bwzacrwf.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1679515126078/292f230b-3f0e-4c19-a6e1-da318ae739f4.jpeg align="center")

+An easy-to-understand example is cooking a dish.
+You start with a recipe, plan the ingredients, start cooking, taste the dish, and make changes as needed.
+If it doesn't taste good, you can always make changes until you get the desired outcome.

 ***Pros and cons***

 The spiral model is suitable for large and complex projects that require frequent changes.
 However, it can be expensive for smaller projects with a limited scope.